 As part of its strategy for a Digital Single Market, the European Commission is supporting EU Code Week and other independent initiatives which aim to boost digital skills, including programming, for different target groups.
-The Commission will also address digital skills and expertise in future initiatives on skills and training and will develop a digital skills strategy.

 EU Code Week has attracted the support of coding and education movements like CoderDojo and RailsGirls and of major tech and IT companies who are all helping bring coding to millions of children for example by offering coding taster sessions, by developing learning modules and helping to train teachers.

 Following the popularity of the EU Code Week, Africa Code Week was organised for the first time in 2015.
 Led by a multi-stakeholder partnership, Africa Code Week took place in 30 African countries with over 430,000 for kids and adults participating in 2016.